YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 Use the CLEAR command to remove active LOCKs.

 .. note::
-   YottaDB/FIS recommends restricting the use of the LKE CLEAR facility to debugging environments; removing LOCKs in a production environment typically violates application design assumptions and can cause aberrant process behavior.
-YottaDB/GT.M automatically removes abandoned LOCKs so it is typically safer to MUPIP STOP a process that is inappropriately hanging on to a LOCK.
+   YottaDB recommends restricting the use of the LKE CLEAR facility to debugging environments; removing LOCKs in a production environment typically violates application design assumptions and can cause aberrant process behavior.
+YottaDB automatically removes abandoned LOCKs so it is typically safer to MUPIP STOP a process that is inappropriately hanging on to a LOCK.

 The format of the CLEAR command is: